Iraneus/betamedneed/how.md

 As soon as the order and payment method is confirmed, you can get what you need in 45 minutes or less.

-This can vary based on your exact need, your location and the time of request.
+This can vary based on your exact need, location and time of request.

 **Payment Methods**

-You can pay now or pay later.
+You can pay now (cash or mobile transfer) or pay later.

-If covered, you can pay through your medical insurance.
+If covered, you can equally pay through your medical insurance.

 You can also pay with Medneed Card and use Medneed Coupon if available.